For clear and impartial advice call HOME ENERGY SCOTLAND free on

 An Energy Saving Trust advisor will get in contact with you and also let you know if you qualify for any other offers or deals from government, energy suppliers, retailers or installers.

 The Scottish Government is offering owner occupiers, private and social tenants and private sector landlords up to £1,200 towards installing energy efficiency measures that are recommended in the Green Deal assessment.
 Up to £500 is available for insulation measures, up to £400 for a boiler and up to £300 for other measures (such as glazing, LED lighting and heating controls).

-*** SPECIAL OFFER *** If you submit your claim for payment prior to the 31st December 2013, you can claim up to £150 towards the cost of your Green Deal assessment.
+“*** SPECIAL OFFER *** You can now claim up to £150 towards the cost of your Green Deal assessment.